riminal Appeals in Washington and California. Mr. Parker can put forth his best efforts to reverse errors made by lower courts.

 In California court proceedings, the process commences with the filing of a notice of appeal.
 Although the notice can be brief, it must be filed within 30 days of the judgment.
 The appellant must procure the record on appeal, which usually consists of the clerk’s papers of the filings in the trial court, as well as the reporter’s transcripts of the court hearings that are so reported.
 Each side then files its briefs with the appeals court; that step is then followed by oral argument and then the decision of the court of appeal.
 Most decisions by the appellate courts are unpublished; however, if the appeal presents new or novel rulings of law, then the decision may be published, thereby becoming legal precedent for future cases.

 Appeals are time sensitive, complicated, and take a significant amount of legal research, time, and money.
 A mistake in paperwork or failing to meet the proper deadlines will lead to the dismissal of your appeal.
-Contact the Law Office of Corey Evan Parker to work with an attorney focused on appeals serving Washington and California who can help strategize the best issues for a favorable appeal.
+Contact the Appellate Law Firm to work with an attorney focused on appeals serving Washington and California who can help strategize the best issues for a favorable appeal.